 Wastewater: Trenton Light and Water - 731.855.1561

-The City of Trenton boasts a fine school system featuring Peabody High School, Trenton-Rosenwall Middle School and Trenton Elementary School.
+The City of Trenton boasts a fine school system featuring Peabody High School, Trenton-Rosenwald Middle School and Trenton Elementary School.
 For information on all of these schools, see the EDUCATION section.

 The city has a large industrial park that is home to Trenton's largest industries.
 The park features the still-available 63,000 square foot Trenton Spec Building.
 The building site features electricity, gas, water and sewage.
 The site is adjacent to rail and the cost is negotiable.
 See the SITES & BUILDING section for more details on this and other available buildings. (under Gibson County-Trenton).